-Imagine a calm, cool scene of fine white sand and crystal clear ocean set against a backdrop of verdant green hills and landscape.
+Imagine a calm, cool scene of fine white sand and crystal clear ocean, all set against a backdrop of verdant green hills and landscape.
 You're picturing Thai beaches, my friends.
 Thailand gets thousands of tourists every year, both on the mainland and offshore.
 The country is popular with backpackers, honeymooners, and even families who are looking for an safe holiday in an exotic vacation spot.

 Never fear.
 Even with all those tourists crawling about, there are still plenty of undiscovered island gems dotted about Thailand’s coast that haven’t been visited by the masses.
 And even if you are thinking about visiting a well-known Thai island or planning an island-hopping route for your travels … well, don't let your dislike of crowds stop you.
 There is a reason so many people visit these islands!